aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Default: :file:`error_tracker`
    :Examples: ``--sim-err-trk-path errors/err``

-Set the base path for the files where the bad frames will be stored or read.
-To this base path is added the noise point value and the matching module extension.
-With the above example, you may get files such as:
+Specify the base path for the previous :ref:`sim-sim-err-trk` and :ref:`sim-sim-err-trk-rev` parameters.
+For the above example, the dumped or read files will be:

    * :file:`errors/err_0.64.src`
    * :file:`errors/err_0.64.enc`
    * :file:`errors/err_0.64.chn`

-.. note:: For |SNR| noise type, the value used to define the filename is the noise variance.
+.. note:: For |SNR| noise type, the value used to define the filename is the noise variance :math:`\sigma`.

-.. danger:: Intermediate folders are not automatically created but only the files.
-You won't get any warning message, so be careful to create them before running long simulations!
+.. danger:: Be careful, if you give a wrong path you will not have a warning message at the beginning of the simulation.
+It can be frustrating when running a very long simulation...

 .. _sim-sim-err-trk-thold: